Skip to main content Watercolor decoration

 What is the SSPX Resistance?

-For centuries, the Catholic Church was the unyielding bulwark against the forces of irreligion and social decay.
-Yet, its most devastating wounds did not come from without, but from within, as a long-planned subversion by liberal and Masonic elements took root, ultimately leading to the profound crisis of faith we witness today.
+For centuries, the Catholic Church stood as the unyielding bulwark against the forces of irreligion and social decay.
+Yet, its most devastating wounds came not from without, but from within, as a long-planned subversion by liberal and Masonic elements took root, ultimately leading to the profound crisis of faith we witness today.
+This crisis was the culmination of a patient, covert infiltration, an „Operation Suicide‟ executed over generations to transform the Church from a defender of immutable Truth into a mirror of the modern world.

-The Roots of the Crisis: A Centuries-Long Infiltration
+A Centuries-Long Infiltration

 The forces hostile to Christ the King understood that the Catholic Church, with her divine constitution and unyielding doctrine, stood as the primary obstacle to their revolutionary designs.
 The strategy was clear: not outright destruction, but subtle subversion.